groupdocs-redaction/GroupDocs.Redaction-Products/content/redaction/_index.en.md

           content: "On Premise Java APIs to remove or hide text from content and metadata of supported file formats."

         # api_product loop
-        - link: "/redaction/java/"
+        - link: "/redaction/python-net/"
-          img_alt: "GroupDocs.Redaction for Java"
+          img_alt: "GroupDocs.Redaction for Python via .NET"
           image: "/border/groupdocs-redaction-python-net.svg"
           product: "GroupDocs.Redaction for"
-          platform: "Java"
+          platform: "Python via .NET"
-          content: "On Premise Java APIs to remove or hide text from content and metadata of supported file formats."
+          content: "On Premise Python APIs to remove or hide text from content and metadata of supported file formats."

     # api loop
     - title: "GroupDocs.Redaction No Code Apps Include"